 Cameras made today have MP count of 10 and above.
 Unless you already have a camera below the 10 MP counts, you won’t find one below this count.

 Note that due to the format of the image sensor on a camera, the horizontal and vertical measurements may vary.
-These measurements should thus not be taken as absolute standard.
+These measurements should thus not be taken as an absolute standard.

 How Many Pictures Can My Memory Card Hold